 The symptoms of metastatic breast cancer depend on which organs the cancer has spread to, and they can vary greatly.
 Doctors may use additional scans, tests, and exams to diagnose a person with metastatic breast cancer.

-- M1 means the breast cancer has spread to other organs.
+- M1 means that breast cancer has spread to other organs.

 Hormone receptor status